Aaron Peirsol: 2000 Sydney Olympics

+2001-2002

 At the 2001 National Championships, with Krayzelburg not competing, Peirsol qualified for the 2001 World Aquatics Championships in Fukuoka, Japan, in the 100-meter backstroke, the 200-meter backstroke, and the 4×100-meter medley relay.
 Peirsol's time in the 200-meter backstroke was the second-fastest ever, with only Krayzelburg's world record faster.
 At the 2001 World Aquatics Championships, Peirsol won gold in the 200-meter backstroke with a time of 1:57.13, a championship record.

 Peirsol started off 2002 with the first world record of his career in the 200-meter backstroke, bettering Krayzelburg's mark set in 1999.
 In his first major competition of 2002, Peirsol won five medals (three gold, one silver, one bronze) at the 2002 FINA World Swimming Championships (25 m) in Moscow.
 In Moscow, he was a part of the American team that broke the world record in the 4×100-meter medley relay and he broke the 200-meter backstroke world record.
 At the 2002 Pan Pacific Swimming Championships in Yokohama, Japan, Peirsol won gold in the 100 and 200-meter backstroke and the 4×100-meter medley relay.
 Combined with Brendan Hansen, Michael Phelps, and Jason Lezak, Peirsol set the world record in the 4×100-meter medley relay to break the previous record set in 2000.

 2003 World Championships

 At the 2003 World Aquatics Championships in Barcelona, Spain, Peirsol won gold in the 100 and 200-meter backstroke and the 4×100-meter medley relay.
 He also won a silver medal in the 4×200-meter freestyle relay.
 In his first event, the 100-meter backstroke, Peirsol won gold in a time of 53.61, a championship record.
 His time was just 0.01 s off Lenny Krayzelburg's world record.
 Peirsol participated in the 4×200-meter freestyle relay with Michael Phelps, Nate Dusing, and Klete Keller to win silver behind Australia.
 Peirsol then competed in the 200-meter backstroke and won gold in a time of 1:55.92, almost two seconds ahead of second-place finisher Gordan Kožulj of Croatia.

-Peirsol also competed in the 50-meter backstroke and the 4×100-meter medley relay.
+Peirsol competed in the 50-meter backstroke and the 4×100-meter medley relay.
 In the 50-meter backstroke, Peirsol finished out of medal contention with an 8th-place finish.
 In his last event, Peirsol competed in the 4×100-meter medley relay with Brendan Hansen, Ian Crocker, and Jason Lezak.
 The final time of 3:31.54 was a new world record, bettering the old mark from 2002.